 - 1 cup vegan butter, melted (or coconut oil)

 - 2/3 cup pure maple syrup (or honey)

 - 3/4 cup vegan butter, softened (or coconut butter)

 - 1/4 cup + 2 tbsp pure maple syrup (or honey)

 - 1 cup dark chocolate chips (about 6oz)

 - 1/4 cup hot water

 - Once the mint layer is hardened, make the chocolate layer.
-If using dark chocolate, heat the water in the microwave or on the stovetop until hot and then remove it from the heat.
-Stir in the chocolate chips until they are melted and smooth.
+If using dark chocolate, heat the water in the microwave or on the stovetop until hot and bubbly and then remove it from the heat.
+Stir in the chocolate chips until they are melted and the chocolate is smooth.
 If using unsweetened chocolate, see notes above for instructions on how to do that.

-- Pour the melted chocolate over the frozen mint layer and smooth it out.
+- Pour the melted chocolate over the chilled mint layer and smooth it out.
 Place the brownies in the refrigerator until the chocolate layer is hardened (about 1 hour).
 Once hardened, remove the brownies from the fridge, slice, and enjoy!
 Store leftovers in the refrigerator.